Best Cat Nail Clippers and Grinders: Expert Buying Guide

 The Trimming Process

-- Secure Your Cat: Place your cat securely on your lap.
-Gently apply soft pressure to the pad to extend the claw.
+1. The Hold: Settle your cat on your lap.
+Gently press the pad to pop the claw out.

 Training Your Cat to Accept Nail Trims